cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 - Is there emergency lighting and are exits illuminated and with correct signage?
 Is it tested routinely and records kept?
 - Are there suitable fire extinguishers?
 Are they regularly inspected with appropriate records?
 - Is First Aid equipment accessible for ringers?
-- Is there an Accident Book available and are serious accidents reported to the ***[church authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***?
+- Is there an Accident Book available and are serious accidents reported to the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***?
-- Are tower contact details clearly displayed in case of emergency?
+- Are tower contact details clearly displayed for use in case of emergency?
 - Are emergency exit routes clearly marked?
 - How would emergency services be called, and how would they locate and access the tower and ringers?
 - Are there appropriate alert notices about clock chimes and clock hammers?